 Los Viajes del Agua is an ancient underground watering system built under Madrid in the 9th century, during its andalusian period, which was essential to the city’s development.
-The technology, called qanat or karez, was invented in modern Iran 3,000 years ago and uses gravity to transport drinking water from aquifers to the surface without the need for pumping.
+The technology, called qanat or karez, was invented in Iran 3,000 years ago and uses gravity to transport drinking water from aquifers to the surface without the need for pumping.

 Photos by Miguel Gallego.